Student Code of Conduct

 a.
 New information, not available at the time of the original hearing, was discovered and such new information could affect the decision rendered in the original conduct case.

-19.3 The Vice President of Enrollment Management and Student Affairs, or designee, will serve as the Appellate Officer for all conduct cases in which a sanction of expulsion, suspension, eviction, and/or revocation of admission or degree were issued as a result of the original conduct hearing.
+19.3 The Vice President of Student Affairs, or designee, will serve as the Appellate Officer for all conduct cases in which a sanction of expulsion, suspension, eviction, and/or revocation of admission or degree were issued as a result of the original conduct hearing.

 20. Disciplinary Records